HardNet: Hard-Constrained Neural Networks with Universal Approximation Guarantees: : Hard-Constrained Neural Network

-In this section, we present a practical framework \method{} for enforcing hard constraints on neural networks while retaining their universal approximation properties.
-In a nutshell, for a parameterized (neural network) function $f_\theta:\mathcal{X}\subset\mathbb{R}^{n_\text{in}}\rightarrow\mathbb{R}^{n_\text{out}}$, we ensure the satisfaction of given constraints by appending a differentiable projection layer $\mathcal{P}$ to $f_\theta$.
-This results in the projected function $\mathcal{P}(f_\theta):\mathcal{X}\rightarrow\mathbb{R}^{n_\text{out}}$ meeting the required constraints while allowing its output to be backpropagated through to train the model via gradient-based algorithms.
+In this section, we present a practical framework, \method{}, shown in Figure~\ref{fig:schematic}, for enforcing input-dependent hard constraints on neural networks while retaining their universal approximation properties.
+In a nutshell, for a parameterized (neural network) function $f_\theta:\mathcal{X}\subset\mathbb{R}^{n_\textup{in}}\rightarrow\mathbb{R}^{n_\textup{out}}$, we ensure the satisfaction of given constraints by appending a differentiable enforcement layer with a projection $\mathcal{P}$ to $f_\theta$.
+This results in the projected function $\mathcal{P}(f_\theta):\mathcal{X}\rightarrow\mathbb{R}^{n_\textup{out}}$ meeting the required constraints while allowing its output to be backpropagated through to train the model via gradient-based algorithms.
 Importantly, we show that the proposed architecture has universal approximation guarantees, i.e., it universally approximates the class of functions that satisfy the constraints.

-We begin with the simple intuitive case of a single affine constraint and then generalize the approach in two directions.
-First, we propose \methodaff{} that ensures compliance with multiple input-dependent affine constraints through a differentiable closed-form projection.
-Then, we present \methodcvx{} as a framework to satisfy general input-dependent convex constraints exploiting differentiable convex optimization solvers.